-Plants can form two types of oils: vegetable oils which are principally made up of triglycerides and fatty acids, and essential oils which are made up of (non-greasy) volatile compounds.
+Plants can form two types of oils: vegetable oils which are principally made up of triglycerides and fatty acids, and essential oils that are made up of (non-greasy) volatile compounds.

 Essential oils contain many chemical constituents.

 The majority of essential oils have one, two or three major constituents that each make up about 20-90% of the oil.
 There are a few minor constituents at about 1-19% each, and many more constituents that make up less than 1% each.
-Check out all the constituents found in this Sweet Orange essential oil HERE.
+Check out all the constituents found in an essential oil by looking at our GC/MS reports.

 Not all essential oils are created equally.

-There are many different factors that can weigh in when it comes to what an essential oil is made up of.
+There are many different factors that can affect what an essential oil is made up of.
 The percentage of a single constituent often changes from harvest to harvest.
 This is one of the reasons testing is so important.
 There can be contaminants, dilutions, adulterants, etc… depending on how the essential oil is grown, harvested, extracted and processed.
 This is another reason why testing is so important.
-Learn more about essential oil quality HERE.

 Essential oils can be extracted in several ways.

-Enormous amounts of the plant is needed to produce essential oils.
+Enormous amounts of the plant are needed to produce essential oils.

 Some essential oils are prone to oxidation.

-This may adversely affect the composition of the oil, and is caused by light, heat, air and moisture.
-To avoid this, always store essential oils in a dark glass bottle that is tightly stoppered.
-Keeping your essential oils refrigerated also helps, and probably doubles the effective lifespan of your oils.
+Oxidation is caused by light, heat, air, and moisture and can adversely affect your oils.
+To avoid this, always store essential oils in a dark glass bottle that is tightly capped.
+Keeping your essential oils refrigerated also helps and can even double the effective lifespan of your oils.
 Which for some oils can be 7-10 years.
-Learn more about shelf life of essential oils HERE.

 Young children and pregnant women should be very cautious when using essential oils.

-For more information on this you can also email our Certified Aromatherapists at [email protected] For young children and pregnant women we recommend that you start at a dilution of 0.5%.
+For more information on this, you can also email our Customer Satisfaction Team at cs@planttherapycom.
+For young children and pregnant women, we recommend that you start at a dilution of 0.5%.
 You can go up to 5% if needed depending on the oil and the age of the child.
 Check out our KidSafe line of essential oils for your children!